BPresseisen/TriviaGame/README.md

 Future development plans include the following mods:

-(1) greater mobile responsiveness (2) refactorization of the called functions.
-At this point the called function is on each image's onClick even, thus not fullying utilizing the 'this' alias and assignment of a value from an stored attribute/data-value on the image and lastly at the game's conclusion; (3) there would be two resulting images drawn to the screen depending on the outcome: win or lose.
-These images have been identified and will be added this week (2019_April07) in time for this submission.
-If not, shortly thereafer.
+(1) enhanced mobile responsiveness (2) removing alerts and replacing with modals and lastly at the game's conclusion; (3) adding additional elements to the object so as to offer more questions and randomizing their usage per game play.

 Here is the deployed link: